After Texas High School Shooting, A Community Grieves

 Braun said his officers have been "resilient" throughout the ordeal.
 "I don't think it's really sunk in yet, as to allowing the emotions to take control," he said.

-Santa Fe schools will be closed through at least Tuesday, as part of the high school remains off-limits because of the investigation.
+Santa Fe Independent School District says all schools will be closed through at least Tuesday.
+Meanwhile, part of Santa Fe High School remains off-limits because of the investigation.
 The American Red Cross has set up a local crisis center for families and students that need emotional help, food and other services.